Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh/README.md

 ## Problems
 * Dualbooting with Windows 7 and Windows 8.1 not working.
 Windows 10 and 11 dualboot is untested.
 Use the F9 boot menu or rEFInd for dualbooting with 7 or 8.1 (discovered by me)
 * Trackpoint and top mouse buttons don't work.
-Touchpad and bottom mouse buttons work fine. (discovered by me)
+Touchpad and bottom mouse buttons work fine. (discovered by me, planned fix in next release)
 * Upon boot, laptop says date and time is invalid however there is nothing wrong with the date and time. (discovered by me, planned fix in next release)
 * Graphical glitches when scrolling in Safari (discovered by u/UpstairsAd6594 on Reddit)
 * iPhone hotspots will not connect if Bluetooth is enabled on the phone or laptop.
 Turn off Bluetooth on either or use USB tethering.
 (Discovered by me)